-The biggest names in aerospace have operations in Oklahoma City, including Boeing Aerospace, Pratt & Whitney, Lockheed Martin Aircraft, Northrop Grumman, General Electric Aviation and AAR Aircraft Services.
-But the region’s aerospace activities are also evolving into high-growth areas like unmanned systems, where Kratos Defense & Space Solutions and Valkyrie Systems Aerospace are establishing strategic hubs.
+The biggest names in aerospace have operations in Oklahoma City, including Boeing Aerospace, Pratt & Whitney, Lockheed Martin Aircraft, Northrop Grumman, General Electric Aviation, Field Aerospace and AAR Aircraft Services.
+But the region’s aerospace activities are also evolving into high-growth areas like unmanned systems, where Kratos Defense & Space Solutions is establishing a strategic hub.

 Meanwhile, Oklahoma City is continuing to develop as a key hub for aircraft maintenance, repair, and overhaul (MRO) operations, thanks in large part to the presence of Tinker Air Force Base.
 Recent estimates indicate that 78 companies employ more than 4,700 workers for these services in the Greater Oklahoma City region.
 These firms produce $1.3 billion in total output of goods and services annually and provide more than $370 million in labor income to employees.

 The heart of aerospace in the region is Tinker Air Force Base and the men and women who complete the missions assigned to the base.
 Tinker is the largest single-site employer in the state and contributes more than $3 billion to the local economy annually.

 Since 1941, when the Greater Oklahoma City Chamber spearheaded the donation of the first 1,440 acres for the base, Tinker and Oklahoma City have supported each other.

 Today, with more than 26,000 military and civilian employees, Tinker is the largest single-site employer in Oklahoma.
 The installation has an annual statewide economic impact of $3.6 billion, creating an estimated 33,000 secondary jobs.
 The installation covers nine square miles and has 760 buildings with a building floor space of more than 15 million square feet.